Alexander Technique Oakland, Frequently Asked Questions | Alexander Technique in Oakland with Constance Clare-Newman

 • The Alexander Technique is not a set of exercises, such as those you might learn in physical therapy, Pilates, or the gym.

-• The Alexander Technique is a set of skills that help you perform any movement, activity or exercise with greater understanding and more grace.
+• The Alexander Technique is a set of guiding principles that help you perform any movement, activity or exercise with greater understanding, more efficiency and fuller embodiment.